 Who: This study is being managed by the Michigan Environmental Council in partnership with the Michigan Association of Railroad Passengers, the Ann Arbor Area Transportation Authority and the Michigan Department of Transportation.
 Public meetings are hosted by the Michigan By Rail team.

 Why: Join us at one (or more!) of our 16 public engagement meetings to share your thoughts and ideas about potential passenger rail service that re-connects our freshwater coasts.
-Note: Round 2 and 3 of public meetings will take place in July and September 2015 and will be announced at a later date.
+Note: Round 3 of public meetings will take place in September 2015 and will be announced at a later date.

 The meetings will provide an opportunity for the public to share ideas and input on the potential passenger rail service.
 The public engagement portion of the study is led by Michigan By Rail team in partnership with stakeholders and institutions along the potential line.
 The study is funded by a federal grant with a public match provided by 11 organizations and institutions located along the potential corridor.